Samsung Elec sees component shortages persisting in H2, solid server chip demand

 That was its highest first-quarter profit since 2018, and in line with the company's estimate earlier this month.

-"While uncertainties related to the macroeconomic environment and geopolitical issues are likely to persist, the company will prioritize increasing the portion of advanced processes for components," Samsung said in a statement.

-Profits in its chip business rose 5.1% to 8.45 trillion won, fueled by record sales of server chips in the quarter.
+Profits at its chip business rose to 8.45 trillion won, more than double the 3.36 trillion won a year earlier, fueled by record sales of server chips in the quarter.

 Memory chip rival SK Hynix on Wednesday forecast solid demand for server chips but warned that sales to smartphone and personal computer customers was softening due to COVID-19 led lockdowns in China.